alerodang/ArgusCameraModule/README.md

 ``sudo pip3 install docker-compose``

-## Executing
+## Executing Intructions
 This is a docker compose project.

+1. Put *run.jar* file in image-capturer-container/application (Information about how to get this jar file is in https://github.com/alerodang/ArgusCameraMotionDetection/blob/master/README.md) Note: Be sure to name the jar file as *run.jar*.
-Once you have installed docker and docker-compose you can run ``docker-comnpose up`` command for starting the application.
+2. Once you have installed docker and docker-compose you can run ``docker-comnpose up`` command for starting the application.